Last Updated: December 13, 2024

 Must Finish On (MFO):

-Definition: "Must Finish On" is a specific type of constraint requiring a task to finish on a particular date.
+Definition: "Must Finish On" is a specific type of constraint that requires a task to be completed by a particular date.

 Use Case: This constraint is useful when the task must adhere to an external deadline or a fixed end date.